binitshah/ros2_documentation/source/Installation/Foxy/Windows-Install-Binary.rst

 Install Python
 ^^^^^^^^^^^^^^

-Open a Command Prompt and type the following to install Python via Chocolatey:
+Open a PowerShell terminal and type the following to install Python via Chocolatey:

 .. code-block:: bash